roshkins/mentalhealthmarin/index.md

 ## BHRS Access Line (888) 818-1115
 This is the first step you should take if you need mental health services.
 If you have private insurance, Y=you may get services more quickly if you look at the back of your insurance card and call the 24/7 nurseline or similar that is listed.
 Otherwise, the Access Line can help you locate resources through your insurance and through the county.

-(415) 473-6666
+8am-5pm is when someone is available to pickup the phone immediately.
-Crisis Stabilization Unit
+Answering service between 5pm to 8am, but there is always someone available to respond day or night.
+I got this information by calling the Access Line.

-(800) 273-8255
+## Crisis Stabilization Unit (415) 473-6666

-National Suicide
+This was formerly called Psychiatric Emergency Services.
+This is a physical location at Marin General.
+Use this if you are in crisis and need therapy or other support now.
+They can help over the phone or in person.
+From my own experience, this is better than showing up to the emergency room.

-Prevention Lifeline
+## National Suicide Prevention Lifeline (800) 273-8255

-(888) 628-9454
+If you are feeling suicidal, they may be able to offer some help for this moment.

-Linea Nacional de
+## Linea Nacional de Prevención del Suicidio (888) 628-9454
-Prevención del Suicidio
+Para aquellos que hablan español, estas personas pueden ser capaces de ayudar puede ser capaz de ofrecer alguna ayuda para este momento.

 ### Official websites:
 * https://www.marinhhs.org/behavioral-health-recovery-services